What is Terrorism?

 The United States Department of Defense defines terrorism as “the calculated use of unlawful violence or threat of unlawful violence to inculcate fear; intended to coerce or to intimidate governments or societies in the pursuit of goals that are generally political, religious, or ideological.”
 Within this definition, there are three key elements—violence, fear, and intimidation—and each element produces terror in its victims.
 The FBI uses this definition: "Terrorism is the unlawful use of force and violence against persons or property to intimidate or coerce a government, the civilian population, or any segment thereof, in furtherance of political or social objectives."
 The U.S. Department of State defines terrorism to be "premeditated politically-motivated violence perpetrated against non-combatant targets by sub-national groups or clandestine agents, usually intended to influence an audience".

 Terrorism is a criminal act that influences an audience beyond the immediate victim.
 The strategy of terrorists is to commit acts of violence that draws the attention of the local populace, the government, and the world to their cause.
 The terrorists plan their attack to obtain the greatest publicity, choosing targets that symbolize what they oppose.
 The effectiveness of the terrorist act lies not in the act itself, but in the public’s or government’s reaction to the act.
 For example, in 1972 at the Munich Olympics, the Black September Organization killed 11 Israelis.
 The Israelis were the immediate victims.
 But the true target was the estimated 1 billion people watching the televised event.
 Those billion people watching were to be introduced to fear - which is terrorism's ultimate goal.
-The introduction of this fear can be from the threat of physical harm/a grizzly death, financial terrorism from the fear of losing money or negative effects on the economy, cyber terrorism harming the criticial technological infrastructures of society and psychological terrorism designed to influence people's behaviour.
+The introduction of this fear can be from the threat of physical harm/a grizzly death, financial terrorism from the fear of losing money or negative effects on the economy, cyber terrorism harming the critical technological infrastructures of society and psychological terrorism designed to influence people's behaviour.
+Terrorism is designed to produce an overreaction and anecdotally, it succeeds at that almost all the time.

 The Black September Organization used the high visibility of the Munich Olympics to publicize its views on the plight of the Palestinian refugees.
 Similarly, in October 1983, Middle Eastern terrorists bombed the Marine Battalion Landing Team Headquarters at Beirut International Airport.
 Their immediate victims were the 241 U.S. military personnel who were killed and over 100 others who were wounded.
 Their true target was the American people and the U.S. Congress.
 Their one act of violence influenced the United States’ decision to withdraw the Marines from Beirut and was therefore considered a terrorist success.